bdkrock/PeerfitInterview/questionnaire.md

 #### 2. In the `clubready_reservations` dataset, there are cases where the reservation has a boolean value of `TRUE` in the `canceled` column AND has a `datetime` value in the `signed_in_at` column
   - I interpreted these instances as "completed reservations" despite the `canceled` value of `TRUE`, since there was a `NOT NULL` `signed_in_at` value.
+    - For Question 4, the implication on my solution is two-fold:
+      - I include these as completed for determining which members completed at least 1 reservation in January, BUT
+      - I ALSO consider these reservations to be canceled for the sake of calculating members who had no more than 1 cancellation

+#### 3. I was unsure whether the `member_id` field across both tables was unique for that partner, or for Peerfit.
+For my solution, I decided that the `member_id` was unique at the PARTNER level; i.e. `member_id` 1 from `clubready_reservations` is NOT the same person as `member_id` 1 from `mindbody_reservations`.
+Note that if this interpretation is incorrect, then any solutions involving distinct member id's will also be incorrect.
+  - The effect of this interpretation on Question 4 is material, since members who use both partner platforms would have been excluded from the count if they had been recognized as identical